Ruhan-Chattopadhyay/Adare-Restaurant/README.md

 # How to view the website?

-Download the folder and open the index.html file
+Download the zip folder and open the index.html file